Create a good export plan

 Free trade agreements in force(external link) — Ministry of Foreign Affairs and Trade

-Australia is the logical first choice for many New Zealand exporters.
+Australia may be a logical first choice for many New Zealand exporters.
 It’s a good test market before exporting further away.
-Australia is close, English-speaking, politically stable, easy to reach and culturally similar.
+Australia is close, English-speaking, politically stable, easy to reach and is somewhat culturally similar.
 You can export New Zealand-made goods duty-free too, under New Zealand–Australia Closer Economic Relations.

 Plan your research